Karfearsw/KBE_TEST2/OTP/DEPLOYMENT.md

 static assets directly from `server/public` inside the function.
 No additional routing rules are necessary for client-side navigation.

+If you deploy the same build to a host that _does_ run a long-lived Node process, the Express bootstrap binds to `process.env.PORT` (falling back to `5000` locally).
+That port number is ignored on Vercel because the handler is invoked per-request rather than by opening a socket.

 ## 6. Limitations

 The WebSocket bootstrap is disabled in serverless mode, so any realtime features that rely on the long-lived socket will not be available on Vercel.
 For those features you will need a separate service that supports persistent connections.

+## 7. Troubleshooting build failures

+- **"No Next.js version detected"** – ensure you are using the repository root as the project directory.
+The included `vercel.json` already switches into the `OTP/` folder for install/build commands and disables framework auto-detection.
+- **"Unsupported runtime value"** – the `api/index.ts` function is configured for the standard `nodejs` runtime.
+If you see this error, double-check that you have not overridden the runtime setting in the Vercel dashboard.
+- **Build succeeds but deployment returns 404** – confirm that `npm run build` finished both the Vite client build and the `esbuild` server bundle.
+The packaged function uploads `OTP/server/public/**` and `OTP/dist/**`; deleting either output directory before the deployment completes will result in an empty bundle.